-To promote quality healthcare in the United Kingdom, NHS England and the GMC joined together to implement regulations that every doctor in the country must follow.
+To ensure doctors practiced medicine that was high quality and safe, NHS England and the General Medical Council (GMC) joined together to implement regulations that every doctor in the country must follow.
 They introduced the process of medical revalidation for doctors.

 What is Medical Revalidation?

-Medical Revalidation is a process through which GMC (General Medical Council) approves the continuation of a doctor’s licence to practice in the country.
-Every doctor in the UK who practices medicine and desires to continue with the practice must find a designated body in the UK to revalidate.
+Medical Revalidation is a process through which the GMC approves the continuation of a doctor’s licence to practice.
 It is a process to:

 • Develop doctor’s practice